ruby-cube/project-inklings/README.md

 <br/>

 A local-first rich text/content block editor with an intuitive UI design for capturing and organizing thoughts.
-Features a clean, minimal design and innovative UI elements that enable users to edit with ease.
+Features a clean, minimal graphical interface and innovative UI elements that enable users to edit with ease.
 Built with Typescript, [Vue](www.vuejs.org), and [Rue.js](https://github.com/ruby-cube/rue).

 <br/>
 <br/>